-If your death occurs during a year when the federal estate tax is in effect, then whether your estate will be liable for federal estate taxes will depend on the value of your gross estate, the amount of debt you owe at the time of your death, the total expenses that will be incurred while settling your estate, and any deductions that your estate can take.
-Here is how to figure out an estimate of your estate tax liability.
+Whether your estate is liable for federal estate taxes depends on the value of your gross estate, the amount of debt you owe at the time of your death, the total expenses incurred while settling your estate, and any deductions that your estate is eligible to take.

 Determine the Value of Your Net Estate

-- Transfers to a spouse who is a U.S. citizen, including outright transfers by right of survivorship and transfers made to a trust that qualifies for the unlimited marital deduction, such as the "A Trust" established when using AB Trust planning or ABC Trust planning.
+Include outright transfers by right of survivorship and transfers made to a trust that qualifies for the unlimited marital deduction, such as the "A trust" that's established when you're using AB trust planning or ABC trust planning.

 Determine Your Federal Estate Tax Liability

-Also note that if you've made any taxable gifts during your lifetime, then your available estate tax exemption will be equal to the difference between the total exemption available and the value of the lifetime gifts made.
+If you've made any taxable gifts during your lifetime that exceeded the annual exclusion from gift taxes—$14,000 in 2017 and $15,000 as of 2018—and if you did not pay the gift tax due on those gifts at the time, your available estate tax exemption will be reduced.
+It will be equal to the difference between the total exemption available less the value of your lifetime gifts that exceeded the annual exclusions.

-Your taxable estate is then multiplied by 40% to arrive at your federal estate tax liability, which in this example equals $64,000:
+Your taxable estate is then multiplied by the 40 percent tax rate to arrive at your federal estate tax liability, which in this example equals $804,000.

 Another Example—Death in 2018, $4 Million in Lifetime Gifts